Skip to content

 Blade in the 2020s (and in the Avengers)

 Before the end of the 2010s, Blade joined the Avengers by Jason Aaron.
 You can find here a guide for that era of the team.
 As for Blade, he is not in everything.
-In fact, as the series progressed, he is less and less visible, but he found other teams to join.
+In fact, as the series progressed, he became less and less visible, but he found other teams to join.

 War of the Realms logo 88The War of Realms! is here, for the details.
 Malekith the Accursed has been conquering the Ten Realms one by one until there is only one left: Midgard (Earth!).
 With a lot of Asgardian warriors and Earth’s heroes, they must now fight against a full-on invasion and defeat Malekith.
 For more information, go to the full reading order.